Empty Lot at 18th and Callowhill

 Detail from 1910 Bromley map.
 Industry has encroached onto the block.
 Manufacturers along the Callowhill Cut could use massive hoists to lower finished products from the factory onto the rail lines.

 Detail from 1922 Bromley map.
-The Emory Methodist Episcopal Church has become an iron works.
+The Emory Methodist Episcopal Church became an iron works in 1897.
 Baldwin Locomotive Works has taken over three-quarters of the future Baldwin Park.

 Detail from 1942 land use map.
 There are no more residences except 1847 Callowhill (now the Rose Tattoo).